syncwavedev/syncwave/README.md

 ## Self-Hosted

-SyncWave is available as a Docker image [syncwave/syncwave](http://hub.docker.com/r/syncwave/syncwave) that you can run on your own server:
+Syncwave is available as a Docker image [syncwave/syncwave](http://hub.docker.com/r/syncwave/syncwave) that you can run on your own server:

 ```sh
 docker run -p 8080:80 -v ./syncwave-data:/data -d syncwave/syncwave